 Animal Production and Health Laboratory

-Strengthens food security through improved livestock productivity, biodiversity and control of transboundary animal diseases.
+Assists Member States in strengthening food security and livelihoods through improved livestock productivity and control of transboundary animal and zoonotic diseases.

 Plant Breeding and Genetics Laboratory